 The Government of President Raul Castro: Although grave concerns remain for human rights, some new reforms have been announced by President Raul Castro that appear to provide greater latitude for Cuban citizens to own property, operate small businesses and obtain access to credit.
 In spite of significant restrictions that remain, religious leaders, and particularly the Catholic Church, continue to make some progress in engaging the Cuban government.
-After a dialogue with Cardinal Jaime Ortega of Havana, Raul Castro had announced that he would be releasing political prisoners.
-That offer has resulted in most prisoners being released and moving to Spain and in some cases, then on to other countries.
+After a dialogue with Cardinal Jaime Ortega of Havana in July 2010, Raul Castro had announced that he would release political prisoners.
+That offer has resulted in most political prisoners being released and moving to Spain and in some cases, then on to other countries.
 Of the others who refused to leave the island, many remain incarcerated.
 In November 2010, the Church was allowed to dedicate the first religious institution to be built in Cuba in over 50 years-the Saint Charles and Saint Ambrose Seminary.
 The Church has also been permitted to operate in Havana a business school affiliated with a Spanish university, even though the provision of formal religious training and education remains restricted.

 Church Situation: The Cuban government still places significant restrictions on the Church's freedom in education, mass communications, and receiving pastoral agents from abroad, among other areas.
 The Church in Cuba has implemented numerous social assistance projects in Cuba which, although small given the restrictions, reach many sick, elderly, and disabled people.
 It also continues to do as much pastoral work as is possible given the restrictions still in place in Cuba.
-The Church in Cuba is preparing for the fourth Centenary of the discovery and presence of the Virgen de la Caridad del Cobre (Our Lady of Charity of Cuba) in 2012.
-As a sign of pastoral affection for the Cuban people, Pope Benedict announced that he would be visiting Cuba in March 2012.
-Although the Pope stressed that he would be visiting as a religious pilgrim in honor of this fourth Centenary, there will be opportunities for conversations with Cuban government officials as well as to address significant issues.
+The Church in Cuba is celebrating the fourth Centenary of the discovery and presence of the Virgen de la Caridad del Cobre (Our Lady of Charity of Cuba) in 2012.
+As a sign of pastoral affection for the Cuban people, Pope Benedict visited Cuba in March 2012.
+Although the Pope stressed that he was visiting as a religious pilgrim in honor of this fourth Centenary, discussions with Cuban government officials did take place.

 Existing U.S. Policy: In 2009, President Barack Obama lifted restrictions for Cuban-Americans to travel to Cuba.
 In January 2011, the White House also announced a new Presidential Directive lifting restrictions on purposeful travel (religious, academic, and people-to-people), allowing all Americans to send economic assistance to the Cuban people, and permitting any U.S. international airport to allow charter flights to Cuba.
 The USCCB welcomes these modest but important steps.
-Sadly, these changes have been met by attempts in Congress to reimpose more burdensome requirements which had been in existence prior to these executive orders.
+Sadly, these changes have been met by attempts in Congress to re-impose more burdensome requirements which had been in existence prior to these executive orders.
 No legislation has passed that would either codify the lifting of restrictions or re-impose such earlier requirements.

 The Travel Ban and Other Engagement: Efforts in Congress have focused on three areas: the sale of food and medicines, the right of U.S. citizens to travel, and the financial support (remittances) people in this country can send to people on the island.
-Bills have been introduced that call for lifting the travel restrictions to Cuba for all Americans and lifting some of the restrictions on agricultural sales to Cuba.
-More recently, amendments to appropriations in the House and the Senate have sought to reverse President Obama's executive orders that make it easier for U.S. citizens to visit relatives in Cuba and to transmit monetary remittances to them.
-To date, these efforts at legislative action have not succeeded.
-The December 2009 arrest of an American citizen in Cuba, up to now unresolved, continues to undermine efforts to normalize further trade and travel relationships between the U.S. and Cuba.
+Bills have been introduced that call for lifting the travel restrictions to Cuba for all